Battle of Kapyong: South Korean withdrawal, 22–23 April 1951

 The ROK were holding positions at the northern end of the Kapyong Valley, having advanced 10 km since relieving the 27th Brigade.
 However, anticipating a PVA attack, the divisional commander—General Chang Do Yong—had halted his advance at 16:00 and ordered his two forward regiments—the 19th and the 2nd Infantry Regiments—to tie-in and develop defensive positions.
 Meanwhile, the 7th Infantry Regiment occupied reserve positions immediately behind the forward regiments.
-The ROK 6th Division had been bolstered by the attachment of the 16th NZ Field Regiment and a battery of 105 mm M101 howitzers from the US 213th Field Artillery Battalion.
+The ROK 6th Division had been bolstered by the attachment of 16 NZFR and a battery of 105 mm M101 howitzers from the US 213th Field Artillery Battalion.
 Regardless, left with only one hour to halt its advance and step up defences, the forward ROK units were only able to occupy a series of hill-top positions while leaving the valleys and flanks exposed.

 Two PVA divisions—the 118th and the 60th Division—struck at 17:00, easily infiltrating through numerous gaps between the badly organised defensive positions.
 Under pressure all along the front, the defenders gave ground almost immediately and soon broke.
 Abandoning their weapons, equipment, and vehicles, they disintegrated and began to stream south out of the mountains and through the valley, and by 23:00, Chang was forced to admit that he had lost all communication with his units.
-At 04:00, the decision was made to withdraw the 16th NZ Field Regiment to prevent their loss.
+At 04:00, the decision was made to withdraw 16 NZFR to prevent their loss.
 However, following reports that the ROK were making a stand, they were ordered back up the valley the next morning with the Middlesex accompanying them as protection.
 By dusk, it was clear that the ROK units had collapsed, and the guns were withdrawn again.